rmanohar/actsim/simlib/README.md

 ## Contents

 This library contains components for various purposes.
 A brief list can be found here.
+All components under [sources], [sinks], and [random generators] have enable versions, wich additionally expose a flag to control token flow.

 ### Sources